frantzalexander/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-A collection of data science projects to demonstrate knowledge and skill sets on topics I find interesting.
+A collection of data science projects to demonstrate knowledge and skillsets on topics I find interesting.

 # Table of Contents
 [Dashboards](#Dashboards)